aliaksei-pahirnitski-edu/wsl_and_docker/README.md

 # wsl_and_docker
-test dotnet project  from linux/wsl
+Minimal API to learn more about dotnet project from linux/wsl

+- print OS name
+- file and directories system (read, create)
+- environment variables
+- exception / error handling
+- write log to file
+- debugging
+- mem and cpu montoring